-Did you know that in 2021, there were over 623 million ransomware attacks worldwide?
+Did you know that in 2023, there were over 317 million ransomware attacks worldwide?
+The United States maintains its leading position, accounting for approximately 50% of all ransomware attacks.
 In the world of cyberattacks, ransomware is one of the worst kinds of malware out there.
 It can lock you out of your computer, encrypt your files so you can’t access them, and even hold your computer hostage until you pay a ransom.
 While ransomware has been around for a while, it’s recently been on the rise — costing businesses and individuals millions of dollars.

 In this article, we’ll explain what is ransomware, how to protect yourself against it, and what to do if you’re infected.